gerbera/gerbera/doc/transcoding.rst

 ----------------------------------

 Some transcoding applications do not accept online content directly or have problems transcoding online media.
-If this is the case, set the ``<accept-url>`` option appropriately (currently MediaTomb only supports proxying of HTTP streams).
-This will put the transcoder between two FIFOs, the online content will be downloaded by MediaTomb and fed to the transcoder via a FIFO.
+If this is the case, set the ``<accept-url>`` option appropriately (currently Gerbera only supports proxying of HTTP streams).
+This will put the transcoder between two FIFOs, the online content will be downloaded by Gerbera and fed to the transcoder via a FIFO.